RichardHowells/PYTHONA-Challenges/Module07Lab/Lab01.md

     print(formatted_message)
     ```
     - as written this uses the default formatting rules for each expression.
 Essentially, "Output in the minimum number of characters you can get away with"
-    - you can control this with a format expression, after a colon.
+    - you can control the format with a format expression, after a colon.
 Something like `{age + 1:5.2f}` which says "I want five chars of output with two digits after the decimal point".
 Experiment with this type of format.